MarcGonzo/marcgonzo.github.io/Artifact 1 narrative.md

 # **IT-145 Authentication System Artifact 1**

 ## Code
-This is the different classes that was built to showcase the Software Engineering and Desgin Artifact
+This is the different classes that was built to showcase the Software Engineering and Desgin Artifact.

 [Authsystem](https://github.com/MarcGonzo/marcgonzo.github.io/blob/master/Authsystem.java)